 So, is a vehicle an asset that adds to your net worth?
 Let’s dig deeper into this…

 Before we continue, I want to quickly show you one tool you should definitely check out as a car owner.

-I don’t have to tell you that owning a car is expensive and one of the most expensive aspects is car insurance!
+I don’t have to tell you that owning a car is expensive, and car insurance is one of the most costly aspects!

-However, you don’t have to be paying an arm and leg for car insurance.
+However, you don’t have to pay an arm and a leg for car insurance.